 In addition to connecting you with peers who have similar interests, living in university housing gives you special access to USM professors and staff, exclusive programming and services, and invitations to targeted social events.
 All first year residential students will participate in an experiential lab that connects you with peers, faculty, and staff through project based learning and trips.

 We support students through living and learning communities because it works.
 Studies show that students who live in learning communities are far more likely to succeed during their college years:

 - These students experience a smooth transition into their new environment.

 - They build, maintain and utilize important social networks.

 - Their relationships with professors and mentors are enhanced by an increased access to assistance.

 - They are more likely to feel at home while away from home, perceiving their residence hall as academically and socially supportive.

-When you complete your housing contract, you can choose your top three learning communities of interests.
+When you complete your housing application, you can choose your top three learning communities of interest.